🎉 Tillful is now part of Nav! Find the best small business loan at Nav

-The days of e-commerce being an alternative to buying in-store are truly behind us.
+The days of e-commerce being an alternative to buying in-store are increasingly behind us.
 From dropshipping to online-only stores to Etsy shops and Amazon FBA (Fullfillment-By-Amazon) selling, e-commerce business is booming.
 If you run an online business, you’re no longer an outlier among companies, and therefore less of a risky bet to lenders.
 As an e-commerce store, you likely experience similar working capital challenges as physical brick and mortar shops.
 Rest assured, most of the business financing opportunities available to more "traditional" small businesses are also available to you.

 With the e-commerce space becoming larger and larger, there are also e-commerce-specific funding options available to you, mainly from alternative online lenders.
 We’ve come up with a comprehensive list of all the e-commerce funding options on the market and which situations we recommend them for.
 Just note that this article should not take the place of financial advice — talking to a lender or trusted advisor is always recommended when choosing the best financial product for your business.